vrockai/pipeline-test/docs/content.md

 ---

-## MetaPhlAn 4 profiling of unknown species-level genome bins improves the characterization of diet-associated microbiome changes in mice
+## MetaPhlAn 4 profiling of unknown species-level genome bins improves the characterization of diet-associated microbiome changes in mice.
+ 04.05.2023, _P Manghi, A Blanco-Míguez, S Manara, A NabiNejad, F Cumbo, F Beghini, F Armanini, D Golzato, KD Huang, AM Thomas, G Piccinno, M Punčochář, M Zolfo, TR Lesker, M Bredon, J Planchais, J Glodt, M Valles-Colomer, O Koren, E Pasolli, F Asnicar, T Strowig, H Sokol, N Segata_

+Mouse models are key tools for investigating host-microbiome interactions.
+However, shotgun metagenomics can only profile a limited fraction of the mouse gut microbiome.
+Here, we employ a metagenomic profiling method, MetaPhlAn 4, which exploits a large catalog of metagenome-assembled genomes (including 22,718 metagenome-assembled genomes from mice) to improve the profiling of the mouse gut microbiome.
+We combine 622 samples from eight public datasets and an additional cohort of 97 mouse microbiomes, and we assess the potential of MetaPhlAn 4 to better identify diet-related changes in the host microbiome using a meta-analysis approach.
+We find multiple, strong, and reproducible diet-related microbial biomarkers, largely increasing those identifiable by other available methods relying only on reference information.
+The strongest drivers of the diet-induced changes are uncharacterized and previously undetected taxa, confirming the importance of adopting metagenomic methods integrating metagenomic assemblies for comprehensive profiling.

 [Source](https://www.cell.com/cell-reports/fulltext/S2211-1247(23)00475-8)

+10.1016/j.celrep.2023.112464

 ---